jaquelinedealmeida/to-do-list/README.md

 ### Step 3: Import database

-- With Pandas: pip install pandas numpy openpyxl - any database type
+- With Pandas: ´pip install pandas numpy openpyxl´ - any database type
 - With function .read it is possible read any file type

 ### Step 4: Register one product